bokkypoobah/BokkyPooBahsEth2.0ValidatorNodeRecipe/README.md

 See https://www.makeuseof.com/tag/how-to-boot-a-linux-live-usb-stick-on-your-mac/ for instructions on creating a USB installation disk, using either Etcher or command line utilities.

-### Configuration

-* Install Ubuntu Server
+### Install Ubuntu Server

-** Select language
+* Select language
-** Use updated installer if given the choice
+* Use updated installer if given the choice
-** Configure network connection.
-Wired preferred, but wireless OK ** Storage - use entire disk; set up as an LVM group; Encrypt with LUKS ideally (you will have to enter a password to boot up)
+* Configure network connection.
+Wired preferred, but wireless OK
+* Storage - use entire disk; set up as an LVM group; Encrypt with LUKS ideally (you will have to enter a password to boot up)
-** Enter your name; your server name; your username and password ** Install OpenSSH server
+* Enter your name; your server name; your username and password
+* Install OpenSSH server
-** Don't need to install Snaps
+* Don't need to install Snaps

 <br />